 - 6.3.1.
 All portions of the saw blade shall be enclosed or guarded, except for the working portion of the blade between the bottom of the guide rolls and the table.
 Bandsaw wheels shall be fully encased.
 The outside periphery of the enclosure shall be solid.
 The front and back of the band wheels shall be either enclosed by solid material or by wire mesh or perforated metal.
 Such mesh or perforated metal shall be not less than 0.037 inch (U.S. Gage No.20), and the openings shall be not greater than 3/8-inch.
 Solid material used for this purpose shall be of an equivalent strength and firmness.
 The guard for the portion of the blade between the sliding guide and the upper-saw-wheel guard shall protect the saw blade at the front and outer side.
-This portion of the guard shall be made to confirm to the travel of the saw on the wheel.
+This portion of the guard shall be self-adjusting to raise and lower with the guide.
+The upper-wheel guard shall be made to confirm to the travel of the saw on the wheel.
 Use a self-adjusting guard for the portion of the blade between the sliding guide and the upper saw so that it raises and lowers with the guide. - 6.3.2.
 Each bandsaw shall be provided with a tension control device to indicate a proper tension for the standard saws used on the machine, in order to assist in the elimination of saw breakage due to improper tension. - 6.3.3.
 Do not retrieve material until the blade has stopped.
 Preferably, the saw should incorporate a brake that minimizes coasting after the saw has been shut off.